Post Doctoral Fellowships

 • Graduate Transcript: with proof that applicants have completed all the requirements for the PhD, or a letter from their PhD advisor stating they will do so by June 2015.

 • Two Letters of Recommendation

 • Please disclose if you have additional funding arrangements.

 To assume a Post-Doctoral Fellowship, you must have a PhD in hand by July 1, 2015.
 We cannot consider applications from scholars who earned a PhD earlier than May 1, 2012.
 The deadline for submission is January 9, 2015 by 5:00pm PST.
 Questions about the application should be directed to Sam Spiewak, at email@example.com.
 Inquiries about the program can be directed either to Kim Meredith, Executive Director, or Faculty Co-Directors: Rob Reich or Walter Powell.

 Ruth Levine (JD/MA, Stanford University)

-Yan Long (PhD, Sociology and Women's Studies, Univ of Michigan)
+Yan Long (PhD, Sociology and Women's Studies, University of Michigan)

 Emma Saunders-Hastings (PhD, Government, Harvard University)

-Junior Professor, Department of Economics and Social Sciences – University of Potsdam
+Valeska Korff (Junior Professor, Dept. of Economics and Social Sciences – University of Potsdam)

-Assistant Professor of Law - University of Kentucky College of Law
+Andrew Woods (Assistant Professor of Law - University of Kentucky College of Law)